swcarpentry/shell-novice/05-script.md

 Once we have saved the file,
 we can ask the shell to execute the commands it contains.
+It is good practice to include the `#! \bin\bash` "shebang" line at the top of a script, this specifies the absolute directory so that the command prompt (and other users) know your file is executable code and which program is meant to run it.
 Our shell is called `bash`, so we run the following command:

 ~~~ {.bash}